mixpanel/docs/pages/tracking/advanced/unity.md

 ```

 ### Call Reset at Logout
 [Reset](http://mixpanel.github.io/mixpanel-unity/api-reference/classmixpanel_1_1_mixpanel.html#af80b55f985b94780ec983dc6c1210d6b) generates a new random distinct_id and clears super properties.
 Call reset to clear data attributed to a user when that user logs out.
 This allows you to handle multiple users on a single device.
-For more information about maintaining user identity, see the [Identity Management: Best Practices](https://help.mixpanel.com/hc/en-us/articles/115004497803) article.
+For more information about maintaining user identity, see the [Identifying Users](/tracking/how-tos/identifying-users) article.

 Note: Calling reset frequently can lead to users quickly exceeding the 500 distinct_id per identity cluster limit.
 Once the 500 limit is reached you will no longer be able to add additional distinct_ids to the users identity cluster.